-How to do a Project Review
+How to Conduct a Project Review

 So you’ve been asked to do a project review for a colleague?
 Congratulations!
 You’ve made it in the eyes of your colleagues, as another project manager considers you a great choice to comment on their project in an objective and constructive way.